Partners (Scherrie & Susaye album): Critical reception

 A contemporary Billboard review praised Scherrie & Susaye's 'strong, soulful' vocals and described the album as an 'interesting, if occasionally uneven, package of mostly upbeat songs', citing "Storybook Romance", "Your Sweet Love" and "Luvbug" as the 'best cuts'.

-Dusty Groove favorably reviewed Partners as a 'surprisingly great album' that is 'not the usual 70s bag from Motown', with Eugene McDaniels' production providing 'a hipper spin than some of the girls' more famous work from before!'
-Dusty Groove also noted 'a slight Minnie Riperton touch to the vocals a times – a really great sense of range – and the best tracks have a warm modern soul vibe that really lets the girls move forward strongly, especially at the few points when there's an undercurrent of funk.'
+The Bay State Banner wrote that "the songs Scherrie (Payne) wrote are standard housewife soul sung by two voices acting as one in the manner of any back-up singers."

 In an interview with Blues & Soul, Payne recounted " I remember first meeting Luther Vandross.
 We were at a session.
 Quincy Jones called Susaye and me into a session with Luther, James Ingram, and I can't remember who else [...]
 Luther was so excited to meet Susaye and me, and when he said he loved Partners and just when on and on about it, it really made me feel good.

 Track listing

-Adapted from Discogs and Apple Music.

 Out-takes

 Several tracks recorded during the sessions for 'Partners' did not make the final cut.
 These include "We'll Get By", "The Fantasy", "Slow Dance".